 Depending on your personal preference, you may lean towards velcro shoes over lace shoes or vice versa.
 But there are some advantages and disadvantages to each shoe.
 I have had both velcro climbing shoes and lace climbing shoes over the years of my climbing career and see advantages to both types depending on the style of climbing.

 If I could only choose one, I would go with lace ups.
 That doesn’t mean that laced shoes are better.
 It’s just what I prefer.
 If you aren’t sure which one you like more, you just need more experience climbing in different types of shoes!

 You’ll find many climbers who have their own preferences on laces vs velcro.

-The best climbing shoe is going to be one that fits your foot shape and is a snug fit.
+The best climbing shoe is going to be one that fits your foot and the shoe isn’t too tight.
 The worst thing you can do is buy a pair of climbing shoes that are too tight.
 Tight shoes are going to hinder your performance and cause long-term issues to your feet.
 It’s true that many climbers downsize their shoes, but I’ll take comfortable shoes nine times out of ten.

 What are the exact difference between velcro climbing shoes and lace climbing shoes?
 Let’s find out!

 How to choose lace or velcro rock climbing shoes

 Choosing your lace or velcro rock climbing shoes is going to come down to the following factors: